NCERT Notes: Vaikom Satyagraha [Modern Indian History Notes For UPSC]

-NCERT notes on important topics for the UPSC civil services exam preparation.
-These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
-In this article, we talk about the Vaikom Satyagraha UPSC.
+NCERT notes on important topics for the UPSC Civil Services Exam.
+These notes will also be useful for other competitive exams like bank PO, SSC, state civil services exams and so on.
+This article talks about the Vaikom Satyagraha.

 Vaikom Satyagraha was a movement in Travancore (modern-day Kerala) for temple entry of the depressed classes.
 It took place near the Shiva Temple at Vaikom, Kottayam district, Kerala during 1924-25.
 Vaikom was at that time a part of the princely state of Travancore.

-- The movement gained prominence in the entire India and support came from far and wide.
+The movement gained prominence in the whole of India and support came from far and wide.

-- Even Christian and Muslim leaders were in support of the movement.
-This was shunned by Gandhiji because he wanted the movement to be an intra-Hindu affair.
+Even Christian and Muslim leaders were in support of the movement.
+However, Gandhiji was not entirely convinced by this as he wanted the movement to be an intra-Hindu affair.

 Effects & Significance

-- This was the first time that an organised movement was being conducted on such a massive scale for the basic rights of the untouchables and other backward castes in Kerala.
+This was the first time that an organized movement was being conducted on such a massive scale for the basic rights of the untouchables and other backward castes in Kerala.